-SIP-DECT software for VM server (OMM or MOM) is also delivered as an OVA file for VMware virtual machine environment.
-This OVA file always incorporates the latest Linux updates based on the Linux OS version (CentOS 7).
+SIP-DECT software for VM server (OMM or MOM or EM) is also delivered as an OVA file for VMware[®] virtual machine environment, as a KVM/QEMU file for Proxmox[®] VE server installation or as Microsoft[®] Hyper-V package for Windows Server.
+These files always incorporate the latest Linux updates based on the Linux OS version (Rocky Linux 9).